-Let’s start with the two types of exercise DataCamp users will be most familiar with.
+Let’s start with the two types of exercise people will be most familiar with.
 The first is a multiple choice question that presents a question and asks the student to pick the correct answer from a list.
 Doing this might (in fact, should) require them to do more than just read and remember, and as a previous post discussed, multiple-choice questions are most effective when their wrong answers probe for specific misconceptions on the student’s part.

 Example: You are in

 lswith an appropriate argument to get a listing of the files in the directory

 /home/repl/seasonal.
 Which of the following files is not in that directory?

 The second type of exercise is write and run, in which the student has to write code that produces a specified output.
 When the code is submitted, we check its structure and/or output and give feedback.
 Write and run exercises can be as simple or as complex as the instructor wants.
 For example, it’s often enough with novices to simply ask them to call a function or method: experienced instructors often forget how hard it can be to figure out which parameters go where.

 Example: the matrix M contains data read from a file.
 Using one function or method call, create a matrix Z that has the same shape as M but contains only zeroes.

 Write and run exercises help students practice the skills they most want to learn, but writing good automated checks is hard: students can find very creative ways to get the right answer, and it’s demoralizing to give them a false negative.
 One way to reduce how often this occurs is to give them a small test suite they can run their code against before they submit it (at which point it is run against a more comprehensive set of tests).
 Doing this helps to catch cases in which students have completely misunderstood the written spec of the exercise.